Zach Rawlings, Psy.D.

 Beyond Coping: Creating Meaningful Change

-• Understand how past experiences shape present reactions and relationships
+• Understand how past experiences continue to shape present emotions, relationships, and reactions

-• Develop a sense of agency over your emotions and choices
+• Develop a stronger sense of connection to yourself, your emotions, and your relationships